l3pp4rd/dotfiles/README.md

 My .dotfiles **ViM, DWM, zsh** and I use **ArchLinux** as my linux distribution Mainly inspired by [ornicar](https://github.com/ornicar/dotfiles).
 For all my programs and shell I use [solarized colors](http://ethanschoonover.com/solarized).
-There are some other scripts for convenience, like unread gmail checks, dzen2 status bar shell script and maby other scripts which might not be needed for others at all.
+There are some other scripts for convenience, like unread gmail checks, dzen2 status bar shell script and maybe other scripts which might not be needed for others at all.

 ## Requirements